jotonedev/blog/_posts/2023-11-03-new-website.markdown

 ---
 layout: post
 title:  "New website!"
-subtitle: "Now running on Cloudflare pages."
+subtitle: "Now running on Cloudflare pages"
-date:   2023-11-03 13:58:28 +0100
+date:   2024-01-12 13:58:28 +0100
-categories: website update
+image:
+    path: /assets/images/jekyll_banner.png
+    alt: jekyll logo
 ---
 ## Why?

-I decided to move from my go website to a Jekyll website because I had numerous problems with my old solution.
+I decided to move from my golang website to a Jekyll website because I had numerous problems with my old solution.
 For example, sometimes the database would not work so the entire website would go offline.
 So now that I have some more time, I moved everything to Jekyll.

 ## New hosting